Phase boundaries in algebraic conformal QFT: Heuristic considerations

 The transmitted left- and right-moving chiral fields $\A_+$ and $\A_-$ may be specified independently.
 Most of the literature refers to the case when they are in fact isomorphic.
 This may be justified by the option to have several boundaries, including hard ones: As we have seen, a hard boundary on one side forces the right-moving and left-moving fields to coincide in the bulk between this boundary and a transmissive boundary on the other side.

-Only for special issues: the canonical local extension (Sect.\ \ref{s:canonical}), the $\alpha$-induction construction (Sect.\ \ref{s:alpha}), and the complete classification of boundary conditions in terms of bimodules (Sect.\ \ref{s:classi}), we shall limit our treatment to the case with isomorphic left- and right-moving chiral fields, i.e., we shall regard the bulk CFT on both sides of the boundary as (different) local extensions of the same chiral subtheory of the form $\A\otimes \A$ with a fixed chiral theory $\A$.
-In this case, it is well known that there is always a ``canonical'' local extension of $\A\otimes\A$ (Prop.\ \ref{p:canonical}), while more general extensions can be obtained by the $\alpha$-induction construction \cite{R00}.
-In fact, every extension with trivial relative commutant is intermediate between the trivial extension ($\B_2=\A\otimes\A$) and one of the $\alpha$-induction extensions \cite{LR09}.
+Only for special issues: the canonical local extension (\sref{s:canonical}), the $\alpha$-induction construction (\sref{s:alpha}), and the complete classification of irreducible boundary conditions in terms of bimodules (\sref{s:classi}), we shall limit our treatment to the case with isomorphic left- and right-moving chiral fields, i.e., we shall regard the bulk CFT on both sides of the boundary as (different) local extensions of the same chiral subtheory of the form $\A\otimes \A$ with a fixed chiral theory $\A$.
+In this case, it is well known that there is always a ``canonical'' local extension of $\A\otimes\A$ (\pref{p:canonical}), while more general extensions can be obtained by the $\alpha$-induction construction \cite{R00}.
+In fact, every extension with trivial relative commutant is intermediate between the trivial extension ($\B_{\rm 2D}=\A\otimes\A$) and one of the $\alpha$-induction extensions \cite{LR09}.